07 Jun The 10 Most Common French Bulldog Health Problems

 Keeping your Frenchie at a healthy weight as well as preventing jumping on and off furniture slows the progression of Intervertebral Disc Disease.
 If your Frenchie shows signs of paralysis they must be seen by a veterinarian as soon as possible.

 The selection of an ethical and reputable Frenchie breeder will greatly reduce the risks of your French Bulldog suffering from major health issues; however, the highly desirable flat faced appearance of the Frenchie means not all health problems can be eliminated.
 Investing in pet health insurance should be considered while your Frenchie is still young to combat the often misunderstood and/or underestimated side effects of selective breeding in your beloved Frenchie.

 Need Veterinary care for your Frenchie?
 At Southern Cross, we are here to help.
-Book an appointment to see one of our Vets with a special interest in French Bulldogs.
+Book an appointment to see one of our Vets with an interest in French Bulldogs.

 Dr Jen (BVSC) Born and bred in Sydney, Jen made the move to Townsville to study a Bachelor of Veterinary Science at James Cook University.
 Jen has returned home to join the Southern Cross Team and fulfil her childhood dream of helping Sydney’s four legged furry friends.